flube2/VR-Funhouse-Christmas-Edition/README.md

 6. Known Bugs
 - Level 1, when throwing objects into Santa's house sometimes the thrown object will break window and hit all 3 colliders causing all 3 audio clips to play simultaneously.
 - Menus...
 There aren't any.
+- It's more of a failure to configure than it is a bug.
+If controllers don't grab, make sure it's a device listed in section 5 (above here), and if so it's a matter of SteamVR bindings.
+I put my headset on while in SteamVR and went into the menu and selected the option for controller bindings.
+I had to delete and reset the triggers to "GrabRight" and "GrabLeft", and followed by saving it as personal bindings.
+Then all worked well and I had wasted 3 days on a 5 minute fix.

 7. Background